patrickfatrick/wonderland/README.md

 - You can select any line of the book to jump to it in the reading.
 - Since the book is just one long sheet instead of multiple pages, the navbar at the top displays the current chapter (at some point I will likely put in a jump-to-chapter feature there)
 - Chapters are rendered dynamically: scroll down to the end of chapter 1 and chapter 2 will be rendered, etc.
+- Jump to any chapter, even if hasn't been rendered yet.

 ## Architecture